-Chuck ends up stranded on a desert island – completely alone – and has to work out how to survive using the neutral elements and the FedEx packages that begin to wash up on the shore.
-In one of the packages is a volleyball that he names Wilson – Chuck’s best friend for the next four years.
+Chuck ends up stranded on a desert island – completely alone – and has to work out how to survive using the natural elements and the FedEx packages that begin to wash up on the shore.
+In one of the packages is a volleyball that he names Wilson, who becomes Chuck’s best friend for the next four years.

 Absorbing, brutal, and emotionally tense, Cast Away is a story of survival, hope, and resilience.